darwinanddavis/DataPortfolio/index.md

 ### I’m a computational researcher at [Emory University](https://scholarblogs.emory.edu/civitello/) working on diverse data analysis problems from simulation modelling of human disease risk to spatial and bioenergetic modelling of ecological systems.

-### The header tabs provide a snapshot of some of my projects.
+### The header tabs link to my current projects, publications, and presentations.
 Below are links to my digital footprint.

 <br>